JChristensen/MCP79412RTC/ReadMe.md

 ![CC BY-SA](http://mirrors.creativecommons.org/presskit/buttons/80x15/png/by-sa.png)

 ## Introduction ##
-**MCP79412RTC** is an Arduino library that supports the Microchip MCP79412 Real-Time Clock/Calendar.
+**MCP79412RTC** is an Arduino library that supports the Microchip MCP7941x Real-Time Clock/Calendar chips.
 It is intended to be used with the [Arduino Time library] (http://www.arduino.cc/playground/Code/Time).

 The **MCP79412RTC** library is a drop-in replacement for the **DS1307RTC** library by Michael Margolis that is supplied with the [Arduino Time library](http://www.arduino.cc/playground/Code/Time).
-To change from using a DS1307 RTC to an MCP79412 RTC, it is only necessary to use `#include <MCP79412RTC.h>` instead of `#include <DS1307RTC.h>`.
+To change from using a DS1307 RTC to an MCP7941x RTC, it is only necessary to use `#include <MCP79412RTC.h>` instead of `#include <DS1307RTC.h>`.

-The **MCP79412RTC** library also implements methods to support the additional features of the MCP79412 RTC.
+The **MCP79412RTC** library also implements methods to support the additional features of the MCP7941x RTC.

 **For more information on the MCP79412, see:**
 [My Blog Post](http://goo.gl/MkBnjR), summarizing the features and advantages of the MCP79412
 [My Power Outage Logger Project](http://goo.gl/RfM5os), an Arduino-based project featuring the MCP79412
 The [Microchip MCP79412 Product Page](http://goo.gl/SHfKe0) for specs, datasheet, etc.
-MCP79412 breakout boards are available at [my Tindie Store](http://goo.gl/UzAVcZ)
+MCP79411 and MCP79412 breakout boards are available at [my Tindie Store](http://goo.gl/UzAVcZ)

 ## Installation ##
 To use the **MCP79412RTC** library: